***PLEASE NOTE EYE ON WATER APP WILL NOT BE LIVE FOR 30 DAYS***

 Question: Will I experience any interruptions to service?

 Answer: Interruptions to service are expected to last 30 minutes per home and will take place during business hours.
+Installers will knock on the front door first to notify residents before turning off water service.

 Question: Who will be replacing my meter?